shmakova/VKCup2022/README.md

 # Tag screen
-A simple tag screen has been developed using Kotlin, MVVM, Jetpack Compose, Room, and Flow.
+A simple tag screen has been developed using Kotlin, MVVM, Jetpack Compose, Room and Flow.

 ![Screenshot](tags_screen.png)